google/testrun/README.md

 2) <strong>Lab network</strong>

-Test Run cannot automate everything, and so additional manual testing may be required (or configuration changes may be required on the device).
-Rather than having to maintain a separate but idential lab network, Test Run will provide the network and some tools to assist an engineer performing the additional testing.
+Testrun cannot automate everything, and so additional manual testing may be required (or configuration changes may be required on the device).
+Rather than having to maintain a separate but idential lab network, Testrun will provide the network and some tools to assist an engineer performing the additional testing.
 At the same time, packet captures of the device behaviour will be recorded, alongside logs for each network service, for further debugging.

 ## Minimum Requirements :computer:
 ### Hardware